Tranzakt/Visual-Laravel/README.md

 2. make the full power of each environment available where components exist and have gaps where they don't.

 At this early stage it remains to be determined which approach we will follow.

-We envisage having Git integration, so that saved versions can be committed to Git, and then automation can be used to deploy releases into test, staging or production environments.

 Once the Laravel basics are in place, we can also start to take advantage of all the existing PHP/Laravel/Javascript package ecosystem, building additional Visual Laravel plugins around these existing packages.